 - London to New York with British Airways or American Airlines

-- New York to Hong Kong via Los Angeles and Tokyo with American Airlines/Japan Airlines/Cathay Pacific
+- New York to Hong Kong via Los Angeles and Tokyo with American Airlines, Japan Airlines and Cathay Pacific

-- Hong Kong to Sydney with Qantas/Cathay Pacific
+- Hong Kong to Sydney with Qantas or Cathay Pacific

 You don’t have to tack on long flights, of course.
-Adding on a number of smaller flights to reach non-hub cities, if thats where you want to go, is also a very useful way to get value from award.
+Adding on a number of smaller flights to reach non-hub cities, if that is where you want to go, is also a very useful way to get value from this award.

-How to start booking and researching a round-the-world Qantas oneworld Classic Flight reward
+How to research and book a Qantas oneworld Classic Flight Reward

-Like other award redemptions, seats are subject to availability and there is a decent chance you would not be able to fly on the date you desire, so you need to be flexible on dates and routes – as always when using points to travel.
+Like other flight rewards, seats are subject to availability and there is a decent chance you would not be able to fly on the date you desire, so you need to be flexible on dates and routes (as always when using points to travel).

-Once you are ready to book, the simplest way to find reward seats for a round the world itinerary is to search one flight at a time.
-It can be time consuming, and have a note pad handy to write down the:
+Once you are ready to book, the simplest way to find reward seats for an RTW itinerary is to search one flight at a time.
+It can be time-consuming, so have a notepad handy to write down the: